margaretmf/margaretmf.github.io/keycreativewriting.md

 Then I made more wishes.

+a penny for...
+wishing well...

-a penny for kindness in school a penny for the South to live on a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother a penny for the people's freedom a penny for the couple's harmony a penny for a love for a neighbor
+for kindness in school
+for the South to live on
+for the people looking for change for a smile on my parents' face for my sister and brother for the people's freedom for the couple's harmony for a love for a neighbor for the love that fills the earth for the love that moves mountains for the love that hugs a friend

-wishing well-
-for the love that fills the earth for the love that moves mountains for the love that hugs a friend